-Any permanent, probationary or limited term employee who is promoted to a position in a class with a higher salary range, shall receive the recruiting salary for the class or such higher amount as would constitute at least a one (1) step increase over the salary received prior to the promotion, not to exceed the top step of the new range.
+Any permanent probationary or limited term employee who is promoted to a position in a class with a higher salary range (top step) shall receive the recruiting salary for the class or such higher amount as would constitute at least a five percent (5%) increase over the salary received prior to the promotion, not to exceed the top step of the classification.
+For purposes of this section, the term "salary received prior to the promotion" means the employee's salary plus P.O.S.T.
+Career Incentive Pay up to a maximum of the value provided for the Intermediate certificate, when compared to the employee's promotive salary plus P.O.S.T Career Incentive Pay for a P.O.S.T.
+Intermediate certificate.

 The effective date of all promotions shall coincide with the first day of the pay period.